Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Introduction

 \section{Introduction}

-Large language models (LLMs) \citep{devlin2018bert, brown2020language, touvron2023llama, openai2023gpt4} have demonstrated remarkable general capabilities in a wide range of natural language tasks.
+Large language models (LLMs)~\citep{devlin2018bert, brown2020language, touvron2023llama, openai2023gpt4} have demonstrated remarkable general capabilities in a wide range of natural language tasks.
 During the training of LLMs, documents are typically uniformly sampled at random.
-Due to the large scale of the training set---in contrast to many other domains---LLM training typically occurs in an online fashion: each document is used only once for just one update step without further repetition \citep{hoffmann2022training, chowdhery2023palm, xue2023repeat}.
+Due to the large scale of the training set---in contrast to many other domains---LLM training typically occurs in an online fashion: each document is used only once for just one update step without further repetition~\citep{hoffmann2022training, chowdhery2023palm, xue2023repeat}.

 Such a training style is in stark contrast with how real world agents like humans acquire new knowledge.
-In naturalistic settings, the material we're exposed to is structured in time and often repeats.
-And given the cost of acquiring information in the real world, people aim to maximize their information gain from each episode.
-Obtaining new data is often associated with a cost, whether a mental switching cost---as when we go from one lecture to another---or a time cost of waiting for the information.
-In such scenarios, we hypothesize that real-world agents will spend more compute to best leverage each document than to switch among many.
+In naturalistic settings, the material we are exposed to is structured in time and often repeats in predictable, quasi-cyclic patterns (e.g., a person's everyday morning routine consists of first taking a shower, then eating breakfast, and finally dressing up).
+Hence it is important to understand how existing deep learning methods and architectures perform in this setting.

-Toward the goal of investigating more naturalistic training setups, we study a simplistic setting involving structured training of LLMs: documents are presented cyclically in a fixed sequence and are repeated multiple times, just as we humans go through our daily routines.
-Moreover, to account for the cost of switching among documents, we allow the network take multiple gradient steps for each document.
+\looseness=-10000 Toward the goal of investigating more naturalistic training setups, we study a simplistic setting involving structured training of LLMs: documents are presented cyclically in a fixed sequence and repeated multiple times, just as we humans go through our daily routines.
+Moreover, to account for the cost of switching among documents (analogous to the mental switching cost between different environments and the waiting cost of obtaining new data), we allow the network to take multiple gradient steps for each document.
+Compared to standard task-incremental and class-incremental continual learning settings~\cite{chen2018lifelong} which experience each task only once, our cyclic training setting better approximates the quasi-cyclic temporal structure of real-world environments.